Axolem/Axolem/README.md

 You can find me on [Twitter](https://twitter.com/axole_ma), [LinkedIn](https://www.linkedin.com/in/axole-maranjana-8a0a1a1b9/), and [Yeah]().

-Or you can send me an email at axolemaranjana@gmail.com.
+Or you can send me an email at axolemaranjana4@gmail.com.

 But please don't spam me or send me weird stuff.
-I have enough of that in my life.
+I have had enough of that in my life.

 ## 🎙️ My slogan